sergio-hcsoft/fragile-1/README.md

 Fragile is a framework for developing algorithms inspired by the Fractal AI theory and testing them at scale.

+## About FractalAI

+FractalAI is a theory of Artificial Intelligence derived from first principles, and based on the framework of non-equilibrium thermodynamics.
+It allows to derive new mathematical tools for efficiently exploring state spaces.

+ The fundamental principles of our work are accessible online:

+- [Arxiv](https://arxiv.org/abs/1803.05049) manuscript describing the fundamental principles of our work.
+- [Blog](http://entropicai.blogspot.com) that describes our early research process.
+- [Youtube channel](https://www.youtube.com/user/finaysergio/videos) with videos showing how different prototypes work.
+- [GitHub repository](https://github.com/FragileTech/FractalAI) containing a prototype that solves most Atari games.

 ## Getting started

 Check out the [Getting started with Atari games](https://guillemdb.github.io/fragile/resources/getting_started.html)